erikandersen-pariveda/antennae/README.txt

 ################################################################

 This is the root of the development source tree for Antennae.
-It includes the source for arc-flexunit2, the light-weight way to run FlexUnit tests from the command line, along with the source that makes up the end-user Antennae distribution.
+It includes the source for arc-flexunit, the light-weight way to run FlexUnit tests from the command line, along with the source that makes up the end-user Antennae distribution.